Never miss an MBA/BBA update again

 FAQs

-Both NIRF and IIRF are reliable rankings but they prioritize different things.
+Both NIRF and IIRF are reliable rankings but they prioritise different things.
 NIRF is government-approved and has a set method whereas IIRF has more private institutions and places a higher emphasis on aspects such as placement and industry input.
 One can use both to see a clearer picture.

 No, IIRF ranks only Indian colleges.
 International MBA institutes are not included in its rankings.